2023 Solar Incentives Guide for Muhlenberg, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of your solar system's cost.
+When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a percentage of your solar system's cost.

-The ITC can be applied to solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, equipment, labor and accessories.
-You can claim this credit for solar panels installed on a primary or secondary residence in the United States that you own.
-Originally, you could claim 30% of the total cost, although the amount you can claim may range between 26-30%.
+The ITC applies towards solar systems installed after January 1, 2006, and lets you deduct from your taxes a percentage of the total cost of solar panels, accessories, labor and equipment.
+You can receive this credit for solar panels installed on a primary or secondary residence that you own in the United States.
+The original amount you could claim was 30% of the total cost, although the amount you can claim may range between 26-30%.
 There is no maximum claim amount.

 State & Local Solar Incentives